I didn’t launch Cubillos.com because I needed a hobby.

 I launched it because I couldn’t stay quiet anymore.

-When you’ve spent decades in newsrooms, city halls, barrios, and alongside military grunts, you learn to recognize the sound of history circling back—only this time with sharper teeth.
+When you’ve spent decades in newsrooms, city halls, barrios, military bases, and aboard Navy ships, you learn to recognize the sound of history circling back—only this time with sharper teeth.

 I didn’t go to journalism school.